10 Things NOT To Do When Starting a Blog

 Almost any passion you have can be monetized with the right blog and the right plan!

 There are literally thousands of blogs out there making money in all sorts of crazy niches.
-Selecting one is incredibly easy: just choose something you enjoy talking about.
+Selecting a blog niche is incredibly easy: just choose something you enjoy talking about.

 A blog is just like having a long conversation with people, so it should make sense that the things you enjoy talking about will be closely related to your passion.

-Do NOT spend days perfecting your name and mission statement.
+Do NOT spend days perfecting your blog name and mission statement.

 There are lots of really cleverly named blogs out there with great mission statements that never make a dime.
 It’s true.

 Just go on the hunt for a domain name, and you will find DOZENS of amazing blog names with websites that failed to make any money.

 We were guilty of this as well.
-Healthandhappyhour.com always brought a smile to the faces of friends and family, but it never made us any real money.
+The name of our first blog that failed always brought a smile to our faces because we thought it was so clever, but it never made us any real money.

 We also don’t have a mission statement on our popular blog at Avocadu.com, and it makes well over 10k per month.